On the images of Galois representations attached to low weight Siegel modular forms: Crystallinity and distinctness of Satake parameters

-Let $\pi$ be of non-cohomological weight $(k,2)$, $k\ge 2$.
-In the previous section, we showed that $\rho_{\pi, \l}$ is irreducible whenever it is crystalline and $\l$ is sufficiently large.
-Over the next two sections, we show that $\rho_{\pi, \l}$ is crystalline for $100\%$ of primes.
-In this section, we prove the following proposition:
+In the previous section, we proved that, if $\rho_\lambda$ is reducible, then it decomposes as a direct sum $\tau_1\+\tau_2$ of distinct, irreducible, odd, two-dimensional representations.
+In this section, we will apply that result to prove the following theorem:

-\begin{proposition} Suppose that there exists a prime $\l$ for which $\rho_{\pi, \l}$ is irreducible.
-Then for $100\%$ of primes $p$, the representation $\rho_{\pi,p}$ is crystalline. \end{proposition}

-\begin{remark} If $\pi$ is an automorphic induction, then it is induced from an automorphic representation $\pi'$ of $\GL_2(\AK)$, where $K/\Q$ is a quadratic extension.
-When $K$ is real quadratic, the $p$-adic Galois representations are crystalline for all primes $p$ at which $\pi$ is not spherical.
-When $K$ is imaginary quadratic, crystallinity for $100\%$ of primes is a result of \cite{10author}.
-In either case, the $p$-adic Galois representation associated to $\pi'$ is irreducible.
-Hence, we can assume, without loss of generality, that $\pi$ is not an automorphic induction. \end{remark}

-Our key tool will be the following lemma, due to Jorza. \begin{lemma}[{\cite[Theorem 3.1]{jorza2012}}] Let $p$ be a prime.
-Suppose that $\pi$ is unramified at $p$, and that the roots of the $p\th$ Hecke polynomial are pairwise distinct.
-Then $\rho_{\pi,p}$ is crystalline. \end{lemma}